U.S. Stocks Rebound on Upbeat Earnings, Set for Monthly Gains

 "What we're reckoning with here is the end of this era of very easy money," said Kathy Jones, chief fixed income strategist for Schwab Center for Financial Research.
 The market still has some room to price in more interest-rate increases in the coming years to match the Fed's projections, she noted.

-Elsewhere, the Stoxx Europe 600 swung between small gains and losses and was recently down 0.1% following its biggest daily fall of the year.
+Elsewhere, the Stoxx Europe 600 swung between small gains and losses and closed down 0.2% following its biggest daily fall of the year.
 Declines from telecommunications-equipment maker Ericsson, fashion retailer Hennes & Mauritz and U.K. outsourcing group Capita -- which shed 43% after suspending its dividend and issuing a profit warning -- helped offset gains in Swedish household-appliance maker Electrolux.

-Earlier, Hong Kong's Hang Seng rose 0.9% as gains accelerated near the end of trading, finishing the month up 9.9% -- its best month since April 2015.
+Earlier, Hong Kong's Hang Seng rose 0.9% to cap off its best month since April 2015.
 Japan's Nikkei ended down 0.8% as the yen strengthened against the dollar.

 --Kenan Machado contributed to this article.